mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

-This article describes a type of account takeover attack against many online services that allow a user to associate several email addresses with a single account.
+This article describes a type of account takeover attack against many online services which allow a user to associate more than one email addresses with a single account.

 **Disclosure Notice** When I became aware of this attack vector, I inventoried all services I use for vulnerability, with a 95% hit rate.
-I sent vulnerability reports to each, and received responses ranging from lukewarm to "who cares?"
+I sent vulnerability reports to each, and received responses ranging from lukewarm concern to "who cares?"
+None objected to an article on the topic.

 # Mistrusting Email Addresses

 ## Stop Confusing the Role of Email Addresses in Communication, Identification, and Authentication

+### or, How to Take Over Your Employees' $service Accounts

-Some projects I have worked on demand observing security procedures ensuring that all email communication for the project happen through a project-specific email account assigned to me on the domain specific to the project, under control of the project's operations.
-Considering the sensitive nature of these projects, that's reasonable.
+Some projects I've worked on demand observing security procedures ensuring all email communication for the project happen through a project-specific email account belonging to the company's operations.
+It's a reasonable requirement.

-A problem arises when you work in many of these contexts and want to switch between them easily.
-Many online services demand that you set up entirely separate accounts for each email address, and for those, switching between them ranges from inconvenience to outright frustration.
-Some allow adding several accounts to the same account, but most of these make a bad assumption about the trust level their users have with individual email addresses, that opens their users' accounts to a specific kind of attack.
+Problems arise when working across more than one of these projects with the same online services, and most of the services which try to make things easier on their users by allowing them to associate more than one email address with a single account open up their users to a specific type of attack.

 This attack is the result of an architectural flaw than any problem with a technical product or protocol.
 There's no CVE.

-I'm going to cover three ways in which networked services use email
+I'll cover three ways in which networked services use email
-addresses: Identification, Communication, and Authentication, and how conflating them can risk users' security.
+addresses: Communication, Identification, and Authentication, and how conflating them risks users' security.

-## All Messages Have an Audience
+## Communication, Identification, and Authentication

-The most obvious thing to do with an email address is to send it messages.
+The obvious thing to use an email address for is to send it messages.
-Email isn't going away anytime soon, no matter how much some of us wish it might.
+Email isn't going away anytime soon, no matter how much some of us wish it would.
 Despite all its flaws, email is still the most convenient channel to send messages to any other person on the internet.

 This especially holds true for automated communication.
-Anyone can setup `sendmail` and at least have a go at email delivery[^email-delivery], and the instructions for doing so are as old as most of the internet.
+Anyone can setup `sendmail` and try their hand at email delivery[^email-delivery] -- the instructions for doing so are as old as most of the internet.
 Push Notifications may be the new hip darling, but the overhead is much greater, it generally only works with the end-users' mobile devices, and even then isn't reliable.

 If anything a service does involves sending a message, it's probably collecting an email address.

 [^email-delivery]: Yes, I know this isn't advisable, and that email deliverability is its own specialization.
 That's not the point.

-## For Identification Purposes Also

 Once a service collects an email address and associates it with an account, an obvious use of it is to uniquely identify that